“Do or do not. There is no try.”

 ALUMNI

 Dana Kapellar-Liberman: Technician (2018-2019).
 Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo (2019-2023).
-Current: Emory University School of Medicine Residency.
+Current: Neurosurgery resident, Emory University School of Medicine.

-Jordan Jacquelin Lu: Undergraduate student (2019-2023).
-Current: Clinical Scientist at Icahn School of Medicine, Mt Sinai
+Jordan Jacquelin Lu: Columbia undergraduate student (2019-2023).
+Current: Clinical Scientist at Icahn School of Medicine, Mt Sinai.